Bountiful benefits of biochar

 Biochar is essentially charcoal, but not like the charcoal you buy.
 It is an age-old method of increasing soil health.

-Biochar can be made from any biomass such as wood chips or twigs, bones, dried manure, nut shells etc. It is produced through pyrolosis – which is the burning of the wood in an oxygen limited environment so that the liquids and gases are released during pyrolosis and then leave mostly carbon behind.
+Biochar can be made from any biomass you have lying around such as wood chips or twigs, bones, dried manure, nut shells etc. It is produced through pyrolosis – which is the burning of the wood in an oxygen limited environment so that the liquids and gases are released during pyrolosis and then leave mostly carbon behind.
 This remaining carbon is what we call biochar.

-Biochar lasts for thousands of years, so even if you just put it on once you are helping, but the more the better!
-And because biochar is carbon, what a great way to do our part for climate change by helping to store carbon in the soil!
+And because biochar is carbon-negative, meaning it is able to capture and store Co2 - what a great way to do our part for climate change by helping to store carbon in the soil!

 Why do we want to store soil carbon anyway?
 Why is this so important?